robincoenen/data-structures/07_week07_final_b/readme.md

 Finally I created two tables, one contains the data about the meeting (location, geolocation and description), another about the time(weekday, starttime, endtime).

-Proof of Concept — no sql :
+Proof of Concept — meeting (location, geolocation and description) :
 ![alt text](./proof_of_concept_a.png)

-Proof of Concept — sql :
+Proof of Concept — time(weekday, starttime, endtime) :
 ![alt text](./proof_of_concept_b.png)

 ––––––––––––––––––––––––––